Siege of Freiburg (1677): Prelude

 Towards the end of 1677 the warring factions withdrew to their winter quarters as usual.
 But French Marshal François de Créquy wrote to his King in Paris that he saw a good opportunity to take Freiburg and Louis XIV agreed to a winter action.
 On 8 November, Créquy surprisingly crossed the Rhine with his troops near Breisach, marched in the direction of Freiburg and reached the city by 8 AM on 9 November.

 The commander-in-chief of the Imperial Army, Charles of Lorraine, quickly tried to remobilize his units, but it took a long time to get his scattered troops to the Breisgau over generally poor roads, and some contingents of the imperial districts could not be persuaded to continue the campaign of 1677.

-The siege
+Siege

 On 10 November, Créquy began shelling the suburb of Neuburg with artillery.
 At the same time Meinhardt Schomberg attacked the Freiburg Charterhouse towards the Schlossberg.
 During the night of 10/11 November, Colonel Kaunitz made a sally to disrupt the French in digging the trenches.
 On 11 November, Freiburg experienced a heavy cannonade, although the damage was limited.
 Kaunitz made another sortie to break up the enclosure and send messengers to the Duke of Lorraine.
 After the French artillery under the Marquis de Freselières had shot a breach of more than 30 meters wide in the city wall of Neuburg on 12 November, Créquy called on Freiburg to surrender.
 City commander Schütz refused because his officers advised against it.
 From 12/13 November, the French pushed the trenches further and widened the breach.